 How Will Student Loans Affect Our Family Finances?

-Outside of concrete concerns about student loans and marriage, you and your partner will also need to deal with how student debt affects your partnership.
+Outside of concrete concerns about student loans and marriage, you and your partner will also need to deal with how debt affects your partnership.

 Whatever you decide, these student loans will have an impact on your joint financial situation and goals.
-Bring that up, and see if it might be a good time to update your student debt strategy to better your financial situation.
+Bring that up and see if it might be a good time to update your student debt strategy to better your financial situation.

 If you both have a goal to be debt-free, for example, you might make a plan to pay off student loans faster.
-Perhaps the payments are unaffordable—you as a couple can talk about how to adjust your budget or lower student loan payments to better manage them.
+Perhaps the current payments are unaffordable—you as a couple can talk about how to adjust your budget or lower student loan payments to better manage them.

-Manage Student Debt to Keep Your Marriage Strong
+Manage Student Debt To Keep Your Marriage Strong

 As you manage these loans, talk with your partner about how finances are affecting your feelings toward each other.